 Herbal teas really aren’t teas.
 They are a mix of dried fruit, berries, flowers, herbs, and spices steeped in water.
-Oolong Tea, Black Tea, and Green Tea are brewed from leaves and naturally contain caffeine.
+Natural leaf teas like Oolong, Black, and Green teas naturally contain caffeine.
 Combined with herbal organic teas they make a great pair!

 Teas are a great alternative to sugary drinks.
 Living in the south we love our sweet tea.
 I figured, why not keep it southern, just make it healthy?